GATE Exam Pattern 2023

 - XH–C6: Sociology

-The detailed marking scheme for the exam is provided in the table below.
+The detailed marking scheme is provided below:

 Sections | Total Number of 1-Mark Questions | Total Number of 2 Mark Questions | Total Number of Questions | Total Marks |